KermsGit/dht22/README.md

   timestamp = 398
   no checksum error

- At the moment it is a early alpha stage, an the DHT22 is wired fixed(hardcoded) to GPIO Pin 4.
+At the moment the driver is in a early alpha stage. the DHT22 is wired fixed(hardcoded in the source) to GPIO Pin 4.